g4borg/django_records/README.md

 Main target is support of dataclass and pydantic, and allow building readonly representations of the data.

+A more in-depth explanation, why you would use this module is described [in the documentation](./docs/clean_architecture.md)

 ## The .records() queryset function

 > Changed since 0.3: records is not supposed take an optional first parameter as record target, instead use record_into(), however support for it is kept.